 This gag always stuck in my mind and from this I fleshed it out into School For Scumbags.

 Crossovers: The above gag from The Burglar Diaries asides, this is actually the only book I’ve written that doesn’t cross over with any of the others.
 Perhaps I’ll do something about that in the sequel.

 Sequel: I had an idea for another School for Scumbags book but I never got around to writing it and I don't think I ever will now.
 Not unless doing so were to take a sizeable chunk out of my mortgage, which is unlikely.

-Film Development: The film rights are currently under option to Matt Sinn Productions, LLC (USA).
+Film Development: The film rights to this novel were acquired by Matt Sinn Productions, LLC (USA) in February 2018.

 Foreign translations: Published in Italian by Newton & Compton, Spanish by Nabla Actividades Editoriales and Russian by AST.